uwu/neptune/README.md

 TIDAL is built on [Redux](https://redux.js.org) and neptune's actions are simply exfiltrated Redux actions, which are explained in [this document](https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow#actions) on Redux's website.

+neptune includes full type definitions for all of TIDAL's actions.

 To get the global Redux store's state, you can use `window.neptune.store.getState()`.
 The return value of `getState()` will change as a direct result of actions.

 To intercept and subscribe to actions, you can use `window.neptune.intercept("category/ACTION_NAME", ([payload]) => {})`, with the first argument being the name (or an array of names) of the action(s) to subscribe to, and the second argument being a function that gets called upon that action being ran.
 If you return `true` the action will automatically be cancelled.